Skip to content

 You have an idea for an app.
 Investors want to see traction.
 Users are waiting.
 The clock is ticking.
 Building a minimum viable product (MVP) is the fastest way to validate your idea with real users, attract funding, and learn what actually matters.
 But an MVP does not mean a bad product.
 It means a focused product that does one thing exceptionally well.

-Having shipped MVPs for startups across healthcare (iMumz), agritech (Bijak), and multiple freelance clients, I have refined a repeatable process for going from idea to App Store in as few as 6 weeks using Flutter.
-This guide walks you through every step, from feature prioritization to post-launch iteration.
+Having shipped MVPs across healthcare (iMumz), agritech (Bijak), and 20+ products besides, I have converged on a repeatable process for going from idea to App Store in as few as 6 weeks using Flutter.
+This guide walks through every step, from feature prioritization to post-launch iteration.

 The MVP Philosophy: Less is More